Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$

 \subsection{Why Do CNNs Struggle with Merger Identification?}

-We showed that CNNs can find non local ($z \sim 1$) mergers at low mass ratios ($\mu > 1:10$) and low stellar masses ($M_\star > 10^8 M_\odot$) when enough training examples are provided.
+We showed that CNNs can find non local ($z \sim 1$) mergers at low mass ratios ($q > 1:10$) and low stellar masses ($M_\star > 10^8 M_\odot$) when enough training examples are provided.
 TNG50 provides a high resolution training set enabling this classification.
-While the network in this paper outperforms any previous CNN at this low mass range, it still misclassifies some galaxies.
+While the network outperforms previous CNNs at this low mass range for specific classes, it still misclassifies many galaxies, especially in the late stage, minor regime.
 We now explore what makes merger identification an inherently difficult task, especially at $z > 1$.
 First we discuss the morphology of galaxies in combination with image resolution and depth.
 We then focus on the effect of viewing orientation and the inherent ceiling on merger identification.